cheukmanli/bgl-exchange/README.md

 - Select time range in "From:" and "To:" date time-picker
 - "From" date time must not be greater than "To" date time
+- All timestamps are converted to ISO format when doing comparison/calculations

+#### Currencies:

+- Available currencies include the top 10 common ones:

+- `["USD", "EUR", "JPY", "GBP", "AUD", "CAD", "CHF", "CNY", "HKD", "NZD",]`
+- Currencies can be easily configured in `/src/config/currencies.ts`

 ## Design Decisions